Skip to Content

 Necessary and Appropriate Clothing

 Take time to think critically about what clothes you really need for your trip.
-Talk to long-term missionaries about what they wear to work, attend church, go shopping, etc., and only pack the essentials.
+Talk to long-term missionaries about what they wear to work, to attend church, go shopping, etc., and only pack the essentials.
 Remember, less is more.

 Additionally, do some research about appropriate clothing in your host culture.
 Familiarize yourself with modesty standards and typical dress for someone your age and gender.
 And, in general, it’s best to leave “clever” Christian T-shirts at home.